Question Frequently Asked by Expectant Mothers Considering Adoption

 What will happen after the baby is born?

-Although each woman’s situation is different, birth mothers place their baby for adoption because they want to give their child the best life possible.
-Some of the most common reasons birth mothers consider adoption include:
+Although every situation is different, women place their baby for adoption because they want to give their child the best life possible.
+Some of the reasons you may be considering adoption include:

 What will my child think of me?

-Placing a baby for adoption is a special way of showing a mothers deep and unselfish love.
-With adoption, you give your child the gift of life, a loving family, and wonderful opportunities.
-It is the adoptive parents job to help their child understand the difficult decision you made.
-If you choose open adoption, the child may know you and you will be able to explain your reasons for choosing adoption.
+Placing your baby for adoption is a special way of showing your love.
+With adoption, you give your child the gift of life, a loving family and wonderful opportunities.
+It is the adoptive parents job to help this child understand the difficult decision you have made.
+If you choose open adoption, you may remain in your child’s life.